danomatika/joyosc/README.md

 Starts device daemon using the given config file.

-The config file sets the OSC connection information as well as device to OSC device name address mappings.
+The config file sets the OSC connection information as well as device name or GUID (Globally Unique ID) to OSC address mappings.
 A custom config file will allow you to specify:

 * setup info such as listening and sending ports
-* OSC device name addresses for specific device names
+* OSC send addresses for specific device names or GUIDs\*
 * axis dead zone values for jittery thumb sticks
 * button, axis, hat, & trackball re-mappings
 * which button, axis, hat, & trackball events to ignore
 * custom SDL2 game controller mapping strings for devices only detected as joysticks
-* which device names to exclude
+* which device names and GUIDs to exclude

 Look at the `example_config.xml` file installed to the doc folder or in the `data` folder of the source distribution for details.

+\* _Note: GUIDs are not gauranteed to be different between devices of the same model and may be different between platforms.
+"Your mileage may vary."
+See the [SDL GUID doc](https://wiki.libsdl.org/SDL2/SDL_GUID) for details._

 #### Options